PeteC/petec.github.io/source/_posts/2013-07-21-interactive-transitions.markdown

 In this example we'll be adding a custom transition between two view controllers. ```DSLFirstViewController``` is a collection view displaying Things.
 Each cell has an image and a label. ```DSLSecondViewController``` shows a single thing and also has an image and a label.
 What we'd like to do during the transition is animate the cell's image view to second view controller's image view.

+The Xcode project for this article is available on <a href="https://bitbucket.org/PeteC/transitionexample">Bitbucket</a>.

 ## Implementing a custom transition

 Transitions are handled by objects that conform to the ```UIViewControllerAnimatedTransitioning``` protocol.
 Let's start by defining an ```NSObject``` subclass called ```DSLTransitionFromFirstToSecond``` that conforms to this protocol that we can use to transition between the first and second view controllers